jones58/personal-knowledge-wiki/CSS/CSS notes.md

 CSS Grid: this game is fun: https://cssgridgarden.com/

 CSS Grid you can align the content of grid items with `align-items` and `justify-items`. `align-items` will align child elements along the column axis, and `justify-items` will align child elements along the row axis.

+Often use ``box-sizing: border-box;`` to make boxes work better.
+Can also do ``border: 1px solid black;`` to make it more obvious where boxes are, then remove this towards end.